“Calvin Woodland Sr. Gave US Vision, Dreams, and a Belief in Ourselves…”

 Calvin Woodland, Sr. continued to fight on until 1973 and retired with a final record of 19-5, with 14 K.O.’s.
 Along the way, he lost to two future world champions; Carlos “Teo” Cruz and Alfredo Marciano.
 He was known for his aggressive nonstop style and was a real crowd pleasing fighter.
-However, it was not the boxing ring where he gained his fame and admiration, but rather in the battle of life.
-Calvin Woodland, Sr. was a true champion and his legacy lives on.
+However, it was not the boxing ring where he gained his fame and admiration, but rather in the battle of life for our youths.

 He became a mentor to hundreds of kids who played on his football teams (WOODLAND RAIDERS), and boxed in his makeshift rings and competed in his annual junior Olympic programs.
 His young athletes were honored in parades and cheered by hundreds of spectators.
 He held annual award banquets where he gave out trophies and jackets to team members and to the cheerleaders, and he always acknowledged their sponsors and supporters.
 Those jackets were the only winter coats some would own.
 Many of his youngsters completed college and had successful business careers; some became successful professional athletes, and still today have so much gratitude, respect and love for Calvin.